muesli/go-app-paths/README.md

 [![Go ReportCard](http://goreportcard.com/badge/muesli/go-app-paths)](http://goreportcard.com/report/muesli/go-app-paths)

 Lets you retrieve platform-specific paths (like directories for app-data, cache, config, and logs).
-Follows the XDG Base Directory Specification on Unix systems, but also provides implementations for macOS and Windows systems.
+Follows the XDG Base Directory Specification on Unix, but also provides implementations for macOS and Windows systems.

 ## Installation